A JSON parser in less than 250 lines-of-code

 It supports many features

-- New line delimeted JSON
+- New line delimited JSON

 - Trailing commas

-- Comments (of many varities)
+- Comments (of many varieties)

-- Returning at the end of a value (object, etc)
+- Returning at the end of a value (object, etc.)

 - Early return when a value has been found